xiom/knowledge/git.md

 2. User `--global`
 3. Local `--local`

-Local being the default when working from within a git repository.
+Local being the default when working from within a Git repository.

 ## Help and additional support